 After graduating Michigan State University, Darryl started playing and touring with Motown legends the Four Tops, the Temptations, and the O Jays.
 Yokley was enjoying his time playing with the legendary musicians, but had a desire to swing again and he felt he finally had the time to dedicate himself to jazz and uphold the tradition of learning the music in the streets from older musicians.
 He moved to Philadelphia in 2007 to complete his "doctoral studies" from mentors such as Tim Warfield, Orrin Evans, Mike Boone, Sid Simmons, Mickey Roker, Edgar Bateman, and Byron Landham playing gigs in Philadelphia and frequenting the jam sessions almost every night.
 He moved to New York in 2009 and within less than a year started performing with many great artists including Eddie Palmieri, Ralph Peterson Jr, Jack Walrath, Orrin Evans, the Captain Black Big Band, Nasheet Waits, Frank Lacy, Valery Pomonarev's Big Band "Our Father who Art Blakey", Duane Eubanks, Eddie Allen, Camille Gainer Jones III, Thomas Marriott, and others.
 Yokley has performed for world-renowned musician and producer Quincy Jones as well as being the special guest artist for the closing ceremony for the ARPA International Film Festival in Hollywood 2014.
 In 2015 he was commissioned to write music for the Philadelphia Museum of Arts exhibition Represent: 200 years of African-American Art.
 His success has led him to perform around the world including The Kennedy Center, Lincoln Center, Madison Square Garden, Wolff Trap, and more.
 In addition to performing with some of the best names in jazz and Motown, Darryl also performed with Rhonda Ross for two years where he served as saxophonist and arranger in addition to recording with the singer songwriter.
-He also still maintains an active career as a classical soloist and chamber musician.
+He also still maintains an active career as a classical soloist and chamber musician and is currently playing on Broadway in Hell's Kitchen, a musical by acclaimed singer and songwriter, Alicia Keys.